awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

    Choose **Next** to continue\.
 AWS SCT verifies that the node configuration is valid\.

 1. In the **Configure Target Datacenter** window, review the default values\.
-In particular, note the **Datacenter suffix** field: When AWS SCT creates your clone datacenter, it will be named similarly to the source datacenter, but with the suffix that you provide\.
-For example, if the source datacenter is named `my_datacenter`, then a suffix of `_tgt` would cause the clone to be named `my_datacenter_tgt`\.
+In particular, note the **Datacenter suffix** field: When AWS SCT creates your clone data center, it will be named similarly to the source data center, but with the suffix that you provide\.
+For example, if the source data center is named `my_datacenter`, then a suffix of `_tgt` would cause the clone to be named `my_datacenter_tgt`\.

 1. While still in the **Configure Target Datacenter** window, choose **Add new node**:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/cassandra-add-new-node.png)

-1. In the **Add New Node** window, add the information needed to connect to the Amazon EC2 instance that you created in [Amazon EC2 Instance for clone datacenter](#agents.cassandra.prereqs.ec2)\.
+1. In the **Add New Node** window, add the information needed to connect to the Amazon EC2 instance that you created in [Amazon EC2 instance for clone data center](#agents.cassandra.prereqs.ec2)\.

    When the settings are as you want them, choose **Add**\.
 The node appears in the list:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/cassandra-list-of-nodes.png)